How can trauma affect me in the moment and in the long term?

 Trauma can:

-• Make us sensitive to reminders of the traumatic event.
-For example, if a victim of domestic violence watched a news story about domestic violence it could trigger unwanted memories of their own experience.
+- Make us sensitive to reminders of the traumatic event.
+For example, if a victim of domestic and family violence watched a news story about domestic violence it could trigger unwanted memories of their own experience.

 If you’re feeling suicidal, please reach out to Lifeline for support.
 We understand what it’s like to have thoughts about ending your life.
 We’re here to listen and help you.